StatistikStadtZuerich/sszvis/docs/static/bar-chart-vertical-stacked/README.md

 #### `stackedBarVertical.width(width)`

 Specifies a width for the bars in the stack layout.
 In the vertical orientation, this determines how wide each stack is.

-#### `stackedBarVertical.yAccessor(yAcc)`

-The y-accessor.
-The values returned by this function are used to construct the stack.
-The return value must be a number.

 #### `stackedBarVertical.yScale(yScale)`